 - Be mindful of your surroundings and of your fellow participants.
 Alert community leaders if you notice a dangerous situation, someone in distress, or violations of this Code of Conduct, even if they seem inconsequential.

 - Remember that community event venues may be shared with members of the public; please be respectful to all patrons of these locations.

 The following behaviors are considered harassment and are unacceptable within our community:

-- Inappropriate photography or recording (hidden cameras, or recording someone for purposes of exploitation or harassment).
-Inappropriate physical contact (you should have someone’s consent before touching them).
+- Inappropriate photography or recording (hidden cameras, or recording someone for purposes of exploitation or harassment)

-- Deliberate intimidation, stalking, or following (online or in person).
-Advocating for, or encouraging, any of the above behavior.
+- Deliberate intimidation, stalking, or following (online or in person)

 5. Consequences of Unacceptable Behavior